MIDDLE SCHOOL PARENTS & STUDENTS

 The Principal’s Advisory Group (PAG) serves as a consultative body to assist the principal and administration in making decisions that reflect the interests of parents, faculty, and students.
 Subcommittees of the PAG have been established to address topics that are considered important by TCS parents/guardians.
 Community voice is encouraged in such areas as the setting and maintaining of school policies, the hiring of staff, the raising of funds, and the setting of priorities for use of funds.
 The PAG includes at least two representatives from each of the following groups: parents, students, and faculty, as well as administrative presence.

-The 2019-2020 Middle School PAG meetings will be held in the middle school library on the following dates and times:
+All 2020-2021 Middle School PAG meetings will be held via ZOOM on the following dates and times:

 Student Led Conferences